Curaltech/.github/profile/README.md

 </div>

-Welcome to the TechBeets GitHub organization! 🚀 We are a team passionate about data and committed to delivering innovative projects.
+Welcome to the Tech Mí GitHub organization! 🚀 We are a team passionate about data and committed to delivering innovative projects.

 ## Team Members